New article: Discover the live bat cam at Wingham Brush Nature Reserve

-Getting to know flying-fox food
+New article: Getting to know flying-fox food

 What do flying-foxes like to eat?
 (Hint: it depends on the season and what’s flowering!)
 This autumn, watch as the canopies of red bloodwoods turn white with flowers, attracting flying-foxes to feast on nectar.
 Read our blog to find out more about this vital food source.

-Meet a Bat Night Cancelled
+Meet a Bat Night on hold

 Until Covid restrictions are lifted to an extent that allows us to accommodate reasonable-sized groups at the local scout hall, regretfully, we will not be able to schedule any further Meet a Bat Nights.
 We really appreciate and thank you for your patience and understanding!

-Ku-ring-gai Flying-fox Reserve in 2020
+Ku-ring-gai Flying-fox Reserve

 Find out what’s been happening with flying-foxes at Ku-ring-gai Flying-fox Reserve, with this update from Nancy, including repairs of storm damaged exclosures, new volunteers, and exciting bird observations… read more